What’s in This Article

 Key Takeaways

-- French Bee’s pilots undergo rigorous, recurrent training aligned with EASA requirements (EASA Part-ORO GM/AMC, updated 2025-07-09).
+- French bee pilots complete recurrent training aligned with EASA requirements (EASA Part-ORO GM/AMC, updated 2025-07-09).

-- The airline prioritizes regular maintenance and inspections of its aircraft in line with EU continuing airworthiness rules (EASA Part-CAMO overview).
+- The airline keeps its aircraft airworthy under EU continuing airworthiness rules (EASA Part-CAMO overview).

 Safety Measures and Procedures

-French Bee follows international aviation standards with a comprehensive set of safety measures and procedures.
-These cover everything from pre-flight checks to in-flight protocols.
-One key part of their strategy is full compliance with European Union Air Operations rules, such as EASA Part-CAT and Part-ORO, under the oversight of France’s civil aviation authority (DGAC).
+French bee follows international aviation standards through a full set of safety measures.
+These cover pre-flight checks, in-flight protocols, and crew training.
+The airline complies fully with European Union Air Operations rules, including EASA Part-CAT and Part-ORO, under the oversight of France’s civil aviation authority (DGAC).

-This compliance means regular audits against high standards.
-Beyond regulations, French Bee has internal safety protocols.
-These include regular training for all staff, from flight crews to ground personnel.
-The sessions cover emergency procedures, risk management, and crisis response.
+Compliance means regular audits against high standards.
+Beyond regulations, French bee runs internal safety protocols covering emergency procedures, risk management, and crisis response for all staff, from flight crews to ground personnel.

 Pilot Training and Experience

-French Bee’s training program is robust.
-It includes simulator training and real-world flight experience.
-Pilots complete extensive simulator sessions that mimic a wide range of conditions and emergencies.
-This builds technical skills and decision-making under pressure.
-The airline also supports continuous professional development for pilots throughout their careers.
-This aligns with EASA’s requirements for crew training.
+The training program is rigorous.
+Pilots complete extensive simulator sessions that replicate emergencies and difficult conditions, building both technical skills and decision-making under pressure.
+French bee supports continuous professional development throughout a pilot’s career, in line with EASA requirements for crew training.

 Aircraft Maintenance and Inspections